cse110-sp23-group14/cse110-sp23-group14/README.md

 ## Project Overview:

 This project is a website that allows you to recieve a daily horoscope based on your birthday.
+Some other features include the life path number which tells you your life path based on your birthday and the compatability checker to check your love compatability

 ## Repo Walk Through